YEAR LAUNCHED 2004

 Irene B. Williams School (4)

-Island Academy (2) – also school with most submissions 2017
+Island Academy (2) – also prize winner as the school with the most submissions in 2017

 Mary E. Piggott School (2)